michaelrzg/Logistical_Regression_Sentiment_Analysis/README.md

 <br><b>Step 2:</b><br><br> The second step is to extract features from our now preprocessed data.
 The extract_features() function takes in both test_formatted.csv and train_formatted.csv and outputs 2 new files:<br>

--testing_features.csv : holds all features as well as class labels from testing dataset -training_features.csv : holds all features as well as class labels from training dataset
+-testing_features.csv : holds all features as well as class labels from testing dataset<br>
+-training_features.csv : holds all features as well as class labels from training dataset
 <br><br>
 notes: